 Medical expenses are considered when determining if one is income eligible for this program, and as a result, some deductions may be made for medical bills and health insurance premiums.

-Readers should be aware that, if the financial eligibility requirements change, they do so prior to July 1 of each year, not on of January 1.
+Readers should be aware that if the financial eligibility requirements change, they do so prior to July 1 of each year, not on January 1.